The Bankrate promise

 Three key entities are involved in a PPA: you (the homeowner), a solar developer and the utility grid.
 Everyone must agree to the terms of the PPA before solar can be installed and activated.

 The solar developer is responsible for designing, coordinating, building and maintaining the solar panels.
 They pay the upfront costs and own the panels.
-The developer will also receive the financial benefits from solar incentives.
+The solar PPA provider will also receive the financial benefits from solar incentives.
 Solar developers profit from selling you solar energy, as well as claiming renewable energy credits and incentives — including the 30 percent federal solar tax credit.

 As the homeowner, you provide a location for developers to install solar panels to power your home.
 You do not own the panels but you pay a fixed rate for the kWh of energy generated.
 The rates are usually lower than retail electricity rates, saving you money on energy costs.
 However, you are responsible for the the generated cost.
 If you use less energy than the system generates, you may be overpaying for electricity.
 Ask your installer how net metering benefits work in your PPA contract.